danibaena/Piston/charles_session/research.md

 https://api.airbnb.com/v2/users/

-To retrieve users, you need the user id first
+To retrieve users, you need the user id first and the API Key, nothing else

 ## Headers